arm-university/RPi-Pico-projects-for-schools/Markdown.md

 Our test data was completed on a day off, which explains the quite incredibly high usage of social media.
 While this is enjoyable, regular overuse could potentially have deep social and psychological impacts and have a negative impact upon your mental well-being.
 Pay careful attention to the conclusions you are able to form and consider whether you may need to make adjustments so that you can look after your health while still enjoying the use of social media, doing your own bit to meet Global Goal 3.

 Another interesting point can come out of this project, and that is one of e-waste.
 In 2019 it was estimated that over 50 million metric tonnes of e-waste was produced worldwide.
-Although our potentiometer came from a kit, you can often find such things in old toys and radios—a bit of creative de-soldering can produce an array of reusable components.
+Although our potentiometer came from a kit, you can often find such things in old toys and radiosï¿½a bit of creative de-soldering can produce an array of reusable components.
 Do be careful though, and don't touch anything you don't understand; even a small capacitor can store a charge and give you a shock!

 ____